PREreview/documentation/resources/tips_emails_LivePREJC.md

 *Dear All,*

 *I'm running a Preprint Journal Club*.
-*30-second summary*: if you have an hour to spare to discuss latest science, help fellow researchers, make a difference to publishing, and eat [food], [put your name here/reply to this email]*
+*30-second summary: if you have an hour to spare to discuss latest science, help fellow researchers, make a difference to publishing, and eat [food], [put your name here/reply to this email]*

 *What is a Preprint?
 A manuscript that has yet undergone journal-organized peer review.*